AhmedMostafa3m/garage-gate-anpr/README.md

 ✅ Runs standalone for quick testing with any image.

 ✅ Automatic OCR integration
-* Uses LicensePlateRecognizer.recognize_plate() which returns both the annotated image and detected plate texts.
+* Uses LicensePlateRecognizer.recognize_plate() which returns both the annotated image and detected plate texts.\n ✅ Multi-plate handling\n
-✅ Multi-plate handling
-* If multiple plates are detected (e.g., nearby cars), each one is checked against the database.
+* If multiple plates are detected (e.g., nearby cars), each one is checked against the database.\n
 * The gate opens immediately once one plate matches an authorized entry.
-✅ Console logging
+✅ Console logging\n
-* Clear feedback at every stage of the process for easier debugging and monitoring.
+* Clear feedback at every stage of the process for easier debugging and monitoring.\n

 ## ⚙️ Setup
 ```bash